theBlue0x/docs/docs/setup/hallmark.md

 **3. Restart Blue0x to activate the Hallmark.**

-Congratulations, your Blue0x node is now Hallmarked!
+Congratulations, your Blue0x node is now hallmarked!

 If you wish, you may now enter your node in the Blue0x [Node Rewards](../node_rewards/index.md) program.